frederic-perez/AmE-dictionary/data/dictionary.md

 __differ__ _v_ :three::mega::hammer:
 __different animal__ _n_ Something different.
 __diffidence__ _n_ :two: The quality or state of being diffident; timidity or shyness. _Syn_ self-distrust, self-doubt _The youth sat down as directed, but reluctantly and with diffidence._ _He spoke with a certain diffidence._
-__diffident__ _adj_ :three::dart: Lacking or marked by a lack of self-confidence; shy and timid. _Syn_ unsure _He was too diffident to express his opinion._ _Because she was only a first-year student, she was diffident when offering a comment on the professor’s lecture._
+__diffident__ _adj_ :four::dart: Lacking or marked by a lack of self-confidence; shy and timid. _Syn_ unsure _He was too diffident to express his opinion._ _Because she was only a first-year student, she was diffident when offering a comment on the professor’s lecture._
 __dig__ _n_ _volleyball_ _The Trailblazers got 14 kills and 20 digs from Delayne Daniel._
 __digest__ _n_ :five::hammer: _The result was the best-looking fiction digest ever published._ _Digest science-fiction magazines had begun to proliferate._
 __digit__ _n_ __3__ Any of the divisions in which the limbs of most vertebrates terminate, which are typically five in number but may be reduced (as in the horse), and which typically have a series of phalanges bearing a nail, claw, or hoof at the tip.